groq/mlagility/README.md

 - A diverse corpus of hundreds of models, in `models/`
   - See the [benchmark readme](https://github.com/groq/mlagility/blob/main/models/readme.md) to learn more
 - Automated benchmarking tools, the `benchit` CLI and API, for CPUs, GPUs, and GroqChip processors, in `src/`
-  - See the [benchit CLI/API user guide](https://github.com/groq/mlagility/blob/main/docs/benchit_user_guide.md) to learn more
+  - See the [Tools User Guide](https://github.com/groq/mlagility/blob/main/docs/tools_user_guide.md) to learn more

 ## Installation